jalombar/starsmasher/documentation/installation.md

 https://splash-viz.readthedocs.io/en/latest/getting-started.html

 and here we summarize the main steps.
 If you don't have root privileges, then install SPLASH in your home directory and set the appropriate environment variables as described in the installation guide.
-If you do have root privileges and want to install SPLASH system-wide in, say, /usr/local/src/, then execute the following.
+If you do have root privileges and want to install SPLASH system-wide in, say, /usr/local/src/ using a local giza, then execute the following.
 ```
 cd /usr/local/src
 sudo git clone https://github.com/danieljprice/splash.git